uxtxarly/uxcuellar.github.io/collections/_cases/tid-migration.md

 The decision was made to tackle the migration in two phases:

-- Phase 1: Migrate the VPID users (around 60,000).
+- **Phase 1: Migrate the VPID users** (around 60,000).
 This number felt manageable, and the goal was to ensure a smooth migration.
 If issues arose, we didn't want to overwhelm customer support.
-- Phase 2: Migrate the ERPID users.
+- **Phase 2: Migrate the ERPID users**.
 Technically, they needed to be first moved to VPID, then TID—but this process would be largely transparent to the users.

 ### Mapping and Designing Scenarios